Joyride (Oleander album)

-Joyride is the third major label studio album from post-grunge band Oleander.
-It was released on March 4, 2003 through Sanctuary Records and marks the band's first studio album with the label.
-Joyride also marks a return to the band's focus on aggressive hard rock that was less apparent on their previous, more experimental effort, Unwind.
+Joyride is the fourth studio album by American rock band Oleander.
+It was released on March 4, 2003, through Sanctuary Records.
+The album marks a return to the band's focus on aggressive hard rock that was less apparent on their previous, more experimental effort, Unwind (2001).

 Overview

 Joyride was originally planned for a November 2002 release, but since it was not yet completed, Oleander released the Runaway Train EP at concerts to hold fans over.
-The EP revolved around its title track, which a month prior was featured in the Showtime film Bang, Bang, You're Dead.
+The EP revolved around its title track, which a month prior was featured in the Showtime film Bang Bang You're Dead.
 A music video was also shot and incorporated footage from the film.

 In an interview with Billboard, frontman Thomas Flowers elaborated on the creative direction on Joyride in the aftermath of Unwind: